Ruth Snyder's crime and execution were nothing special until a photo of her electric chair in action ended up on the front page of the daily news.

 Who Was Ruth Snyder?

-First, Ruth persuaded Albert to purchase life insurance, a $48,000 policy that had a double indemnity clause, meaning that even if Albert died from an unexpected act of violence (say, murder), Ruth would still get her money.
+First, Ruth persuaded Albert to purchase life insurance, a $48,000 policy that had a double indemnity clause, meaning that if Albert died from an unexpected act of violence (say, murder), Ruth would get double the money.
 Then, Ruth and Gray began to plot.

 According to testimony Gray gave after he was arrested, the couple tried to kill Albert seven times before they actually succeeded.
 Finally, on March 20, 1927, they managed to kill him.
 After garrotting him, and stuffing his nose with chloroform-soaked rags, they staged his death and the home to appear as if it had been burgled.